baburu/pokelink-web/README.md

 # Fork Info

-I have no clue about what I'm doing, I'm just trying to edit some Theme to fit my needs.
+I have no clue what I'm doing; I'm just trying to edit some themes to better fit my preferences.

 # PokeLink Web